Clothing fetish: Spandex

 Spandex fetishism is a fetishistic attraction to people wearing stretch fabrics or, in certain cases, to the garments themselves, such as leotards.
 One reason why spandex and other tight fabrics may be fetishised is that the garment forms a "second skin," acting as a fetishistic surrogate for the wearer's own skin.
 Wearers of skin-tight nylon and cotton spandex garments can appear naked or coated in a shiny or matte substance like paint.
 The tightness of the garments may also be seen as sexual bondage.
 Another reason is that nylon-spandex fabric (preferred by many spandex fetishists) is often produced with a very smooth and silk-like finish, which lends a tactile dimension to the fetish – as well as a visual one.
 There is a sexual attraction to leotards and other dance related clothing.
 This also goes for gymnasts too.

 In comic books, superheroes, superheroines, and supervillains are generally depicted as wearing costumes made of spandex or a similar material.
-The superheroines always wear skintight, very flashy and bright-coloured costumes that usually cover only just enough of the body to be presentable.
+The superheroines always wear skin-tight, very flashy and bright-coloured costumes that usually cover only just enough of the body to be presentable.
 Fantasies involving superheroes or the wearing of superhero costumes are commonly associated with spandex fetishism.

-Full-body suits called zentai entirely immerse the wearer in skin tight fabric.
+Full-body suits called zentai entirely immerse the wearer in skin-tight fabric.
 The suits are essentially catsuits with gloves, feet, and a hood.
 The wearer experiences total enclosure and those who enjoy erotic objectification might make use of the garment's anonymizing aspect.
 The word zentai means whole body in Japanese.

-Nylon athletic clothing (windpants/windsuits)

-A fashion trend from the 1990s, these pants were famous for swishing when the person walked.
-By the early 2000s era, several internet groups had emerged dedicated to the topic of nylon windpants and athletic wear.
-School kids often wore them, either as sports uniforms, or merely as a fashion statement.
-The swishing sound and the look of the shiny nylon material arouses some people to the point of sexual pleasure.
-The now iconic Adidas 3 stripe look, that was available in a wide array of colors, was a popular trend with these pants.
-Nike also had their own nylon windpants with the famous swoosh logo on the lower leg or hip pocket.
-Even today there are several websites dedicated to publishing photos of people in nylon and shinny athletic wear.
-Windpants and Windsuits continue to arouse people to this day.